Emergency Tax

 Refund if you have moved to a new job

-You might have moved to a new job before your last employer makes a refund to you.
-If you have, then your new employer will make the refund to you when they receive a cumulative RPN.
+You might have moved to a new job in the same year before your previous employer makes a refund to you.
+If you have, then your new employer will make the refund to you when they receive a cumulative RPN from Revenue for you.

 Refund if you have left your job and are unemployed

-If you leave your job before getting the refund and are unemployed, you can claim a tax and USC refund directly from us.
+If you leave your job before getting the refund and are unemployed, you can claim an Income Tax and USC refund directly from Revenue.

 How to claim a refund from a previous year

 For refunds of Emergency Tax from a previous year, you must submit an Income Tax Return for that year.
-This will enable us to review the year and issue any refund due.
+This will enable Revenue to review the year and issue any refund due.

 The quickest and easiest way to claim a refund is by using our online service myAccount to complete an Income Tax Return.